 The move out inspection should obviously take place as close to the move out date as possible.
 The precise timing may vary depending on state laws and personal preference.

 In some states, inspections must take place on the precise date of a tenant’s move.
 In other states, it can occur within 48 to 72 hours after moving out.
-Then there are states where rules are extremely lax – allowing inspections up to two weeks before move out and many days after.
+Then there are states where rules are extremely lax – allowing inspections up to two weeks before moving out and many days after.

 In the state of Texas, there is no walk-through inspection required before a tenant moves out.
 However, in states where an inspection is required, it’s up to the landlord to inform the tenant when it’ll take place.
 (It’s highly recommended that you do the inspection on the day of move out so that there’s less chance for something to go wrong between when you see the property and when the tenant is off the premises.)